andrew/ultimate-awesome/README.md

 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
+- [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [awesome-cryptopunks-bubble](https://github.com/cryptopunksnotdead/awesome-cryptopunks-bubble) - Awesome Matt & John's® Punks Bubble (Anno 2021) - Modern 24x24 Pixel Crypto Art on the Blockchain since 2017 - 10 000 Unique Collectible Characters Generated Algorithmically ++ Bonus: Inside the Matt & John's® CryptoPunksMarket Contract Service And More.
-- [awesome-python-resources-persian](https://github.com/DjangoEx/awesome-python-resources-persian) - Python-related resources made in Persian language.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-3d-compression](https://github.com/tovacinni/awesome-3d-compression) - Papers and such on 3D data compression and streaming.
 - [Awesome_AI4Finance](https://github.com/AI4Finance-Foundation/Awesome_AI4Finance) - Resources.
-- [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.